APIDocEnrich/ASECK/README.md

-# ASECK
+# ADECK
-The ASECK enriched API specifications (Java SE and Android)
+The ADECK enriched API specifications (Java SE and Android)